Vyral/base-template/_posts/2019-10-10-the-real-value-of-hiring-an-assistant.md

 Ideally, you should keep the same assistant as you grow.
 This way, you aren’t scrambling to familiarize someone new with your tasks and systems after you’re already busy with a successful real estate career. &nbsp;

-If you aren’t convinced yet, consider this: Wouldn’t you find it strange if your dentist, doctor, or account didn’t have an assistant? **You, like any other professional, should have administrative support.** Otherwise, you’ll undoubtedly find yourself spread too thin.&nbsp;
+If you aren’t convinced yet, consider this: Wouldn’t you find it strange if your dentist, doctor, or accountant didn’t have an assistant? **You, like any other professional, should have administrative support.** Otherwise, you’ll undoubtedly find yourself spread too thin.&nbsp;

 {% include pullquote.html %}